Published February 28, 2011

 MADISON, Wis. – Wisconsin Gov. Scott Walker's explosive proposal to take nearly all collective bargaining rights away from most public workers represents just one piece of his vision for the state's future.
 Now he's ready to reveal the rest.

-With the union rights proposal stuck in a legislative stalemate thanks to the state Senate's runaway Democrats, the Republican governor forged ahead with the release of his spending plan that includes major cuts to schools and local governments to help close a projected $3.6 billion budget shortfall.
+With the union rights proposal stuck in a legislative stalemate thanks to runaway Senate Democrats, the Republican governor planned to forge ahead with the Tuesday release of his two-year spending plan that will include major cuts to schools and local governments to help close a projected $3.6 billion budget shortfall.

-Walker says if the Democrats don't return soon, thousands of teachers and state employees could be laid off in order for his budget to balance.
+Walker says his collective bargaining measure would free local governments from having to bargain with public employee unions as they deal with the cuts he'll outline Tuesday.
 Schools last week started putting teachers on notice that their contracts may not be renewed for next year given the budget uncertainty.

-Walker is proposing cutting education aid by about $900 million, or 9 percent statewide.
+Walker has confirmed he will propose cutting education aid by about $900 million, or 9 percent statewide.